BIDS/interns/cheng-k/2025-Summer.md

 ##### Meetings
 * Met with KW and JK for weekly update (1 hour)
-* Met with KW and BS and TH for SciPy discussion (1 hour)
+* Met with KW and BS and TH for Scientific Python discussion (1 hour)

 #### What will I do next week?
 * My available hours next week are 8, 8, 8, 8.